imkanhaiya/interview-questions/README.md

 // output - A: 1, B: 1, A: 2, B: 2
 ```

-15. ### What is BehaviorSubject (TV)
+15. ### What is BehaviorSubject
 A BehaviorSubject is a Subject that always holds and emits the latest value to new subscribers.
+(TV Analogy)
 Key differences from Subject:
 - Requires an initial value
 - Remembers the last emitted value